 - What’s been your favorite moment of vacation (the summer, this season, this project)?

-- If you could choose one new vacation destination, where would you pick, and why?
+- If you could choose to travel anywhere, where would you go, and why?

 - What is a favorite place to go on vacation, and why?